FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 Once all Pods are updated to the new image the upgrade is done and the cluster status of the FoundationDB cluster resource in Kubernetes should show that the reconciliation is done.

+#### Note on Recreation vs Replacement

+Do note that both "recreation" and "replacement" have a specific meaning here.
+Recreation of a pod specifically means that a new \
+pod will be created, with the same process group name + info and the same K8s resources such as the PVC and pod name.
+There is no old pod \
+existing at the same time as the new pod with recreation.
+Storage servers are recreated in order to reuse the PVC. \
+In contrast, replacement of a pod or process group means that a new (replacement) process group / pod is created, and the \
+old/original process group is excluded, and removed completely once it is fully excluded. \
+Additionally, with replacement, the prior K8s resources are removed and are not reused, nor is the process group name.

 ### Known issues

 There are a number of known issues that can occur during an upgrade of FoundationDB running on Kubernetes.